June 1, 2013

 As we move forward, we have placed a high value on ensuring we have measurement systems in place to assess the effectiveness in meeting our performance measures.
 We have developed a system to measure how we are doing by looking across six dimensions of health care: accessibility, appropriateness, efficiency, effectiveness, safety, and acceptability.
 We are also examining the well-being of populations across the life cycle from early childhood to youth, adult, and seniors.

 On a quarterly basis, we do a thorough analysis of our performance measures to help us see where we are excelling and where we need to improve.
 There are measures of performance where Alberta is the best, or among the best, performing provinces, which are not included in this report.
 This is not because they are less important; it is because they require less attention in our goal of becoming the best performing health care system in the country.
-This quarterly report is focused very much on the areas where we need to improve and it is intended to be a transparent account of areas to improve, and reflects our continued commitment and effort to move toward those goals.
+This quarterly report is focused very much on the areas where we need to improve and reflects our continued commitment and effort to move toward those goals.

 This report provides us with a snapshot of what we are accomplishing and where we can improve.
 But it’s more than just numbers; it provides a guide as we move forward and is an essential tool to reach our goal of becoming the best-performing publicly-funded health care system in Canada.